mlz-ictrl/nicos/nicos_sinq/sxtal/single_crystal.rst

 which generates a list of super structure reflection for a source list by applying vector to it.
 This can be called multiple times.
-Almost always you wish to measure super structure reflections froma separate list as you will require different data collection parameters.
+Almost always you wish to measure super structure reflections from a separate list as you will require different data collection parameters.

 Miscellaneous commands